Santosfael/hiringcoders-desafio2/README.md

 ## Future implementations
 [ ] Finish implementing responsiveness
-[ ] Improve the registration modal and transform it into a component
+[ ] Improve the registration modal and transform it into a component [ ] Implement button functionality to edit client and product.